 - Can I buy lottery tickets through the mail?

 - No. North Carolina Education Lottery tickets must be purchased at a retailer under contract with the Lottery or online in Subscription Services with a verified players club account.
 In addition, federal law and postal regulations do not allow an unplayed lottery ticket to be mailed across state lines.

-- If I should win a large top prize, do I have the option of remaining anonymous with regard to the media and the public?
+- Do I have the option of remaining anonymous with regard to the media and the public?

 - The NCEL will consider a winner’s name, city/county, and the prize amount a matter of public record, unless the winner produces a valid protective order or Address Confidentiality Program authorization card.